secretstartups/handbook/customer-success/professional-services-engineering/education-services/fg-gitlabcicd.html.md

 ---
 layout: handbook-page-toc
-title: "Facilitator Guide for Certified Training Partners for the GitLab CI/CD course"
+title: "Facilitator Guide for Certified Trainers for the GitLab CI/CD course"
 description: "This Facilitator Guide is intended to walk you through all important links, preparation items, and after class items for our GitLab CI/CD course."
 ---
-# GitLab CI/CD Facilitator Guide for Partners
+# GitLab CI/CD Facilitator Guide
 {:.no_toc}

 ## On this page